viperleed/viperleed/doc/content/basics/leed_and_leed_iv.rst

 energy-dependent electron-scattering amplitudes and intensities of diffracted electron beams.
-These intensity curves, taken as a function of the primary beam energy, [often referred to as :math:`I(V)` curves or spectra] are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.
+These intensity curves, taken as a function of the primary beam energy, [often referred to as |IV| curves or spectra] are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.

 In ViPErLEED, these calculations are performed by the |calc| Python package, which acts as a comprehensive wrapper and major feature extension to the